 In this white paper, we address the pain points many companies face in detail, and that prevent them from become effective users of employee advocacy.
 Because it’s not enough to simply put in the effort.
 Indeed, generating the adoption and engagement necessary to drive the initiative takes careful planning and execution.
 It involves having a solid team in place to offer support when necessary, and sticking to a schedule that assigns given tasks for different stages of the roll-out.

-✔Methods for preparing and training your employees for the launch
+✔Methods for training and prepping your workforce for the launch

-✔Ways to manage the roll-out across international offices
+✔Ways to guide the roll-out across global offices

-✔Strategies for turning employees into thought leaders and ambassadors in their field
+✔Employee Advocacy Strategies for transforming employees into thought leaders & ambassadors in their field

 How do we know the best way to launch an employee advocacy program?
 How can we say what it will take to make your initiative a success?
 Because we’ve already helped dozens of companies in over 80 countries around the world get their employee advocacy and communication programs off the ground.
-We’ve worked with leaders in every industry, names like Coca-Cola, Walt Disney, Microsoft, Groupe Renault, and L’Oreal, to name a few.
+We’ve worked with leaders in every industry, names like Coca-Cola Euro Pacific Partners, Microsoft, Renault Group, to name a few.
 We’ve overseen launches and helped steward them from start to finish.
 We know, from extensive experience, how to make sure your employee advocacy initiative is a success.
 And with Sociabble, we offer a total employee advocacy solution.
 A comprehensive platform backed up by launch support and CSM guidance whenever you need it.
 And with offices in Paris, New York, London, and Mumbai, we’re never far away.